Programme

 Where?
 NYU School of Law, Vanderbilt Hall, 40 Washington Square South, Greenberg Lounge.
 Participants can join either in-person or virtually.

 What?
-The first session revolves around “AI Tensions: Legal, Ethical, and Environmental Frontiers”.
-It consists of talks, a moderated panel, and several Q&A interactions with the hybrid audience.
-It features esteemed experts, including Frank Pasquale (human expertise in AI), Benedetta Brevini (AI's impact on climate), and Nathalie Smuha (regulatory perspectives from the EU and USA).
-This session aims to provide diverse perspectives on how AI is reshaping various facets of society.
-This first session is co-organized by the KU Leuven Digital Society Institute.
+The first session revolved around “AI Tensions: Legal, Ethical, and Environmental Frontiers.”
+It consisted of talks, a moderated panel, and several Q&A interactions with the hybrid audience.
+It featured esteemed experts, including Frank Pasquale (human expertise in AI), Benedetta Brevini (AI's impact on climate), and Nathalie Smuha (regulatory perspectives from the EU and USA).
+The session aimed to provide diverse perspectives on how AI is reshaping various facets of society.
+This first session was co-organized by the KU Leuven Digital Society Institute.

 9:45 AM EDT (3:45 PM CET): Welcome by Bieke Zaman.

-Bieke Zaman will warmly welcome all physical and virtual attendees to the hybrid event “AI(M) for the Future”, setting the stage for an engaging and insightful session.
+Bieke Zaman warmly welcomed all physical and virtual attendees to the hybrid event “AI(M) for the Future,” setting the stage for an engaging and insightful session.

 10am EDT (4pm CET): Talk and Q&A by Benedetta Brevini - “AI and Climate: Ethics and a Green Agenda.”

-Benedetta Brevini will talk about the relationship between AI and the climate crisis, challenging each of us to consider whether AI is a solution to the major challenges of our time.
-She will inform us about the environmental risks of an uncritical adoption of AI, while inspiring us to embrace a greener, more sustainable route and enhance our green literacy.
+Benedetta Brevini talked about the relationship between AI and the climate crisis, challenging each of us to consider whether AI is a solution to the major challenges of our time.
+She informed us about the environmental risks of an uncritical adoption of AI, while inspiring us to embrace a greener, more sustainable route and enhance our green literacy.

 10:30 AM EDT (4:30 PM CET): Talk and Q&A by Frank Pasquale – “Defending Human Expertise in the age of Generative AI”

-Frank Pasquale’s talk will critically examine how generative AI is likely to reshape everyday ‘reality’ and challenge key human capabilities.
-By discussing the importance of preserving the value of the real, he will propose new regulation of AI simulations, fostering a future of transparent generative AI that enhances rather than replaces people.
+Frank Pasquale’s talk critically examined how generative AI is likely to reshape everyday ‘reality’ and challenge key human capabilities.
+By discussing the importance of preserving the value of the real, he proposed new regulations for AI simulations, fostering a future of transparent generative AI that enhances rather than replaces people.

 11am EDT (5pm CET): Talk and Q&A by Nathalie Smuha – “AI Governance in Europe, the U.S., and Beyond: Balancing Protection and Innovation.”

-Nathalie Smuha will explore the governance of AI in Europe, the U.S., and beyond, and illustrate the global impact of regulatory measures.
-She will share key lessons learned, highlighting both positive and negative aspects, and discuss the regulatory challenges that must be overcome when drafting AI policies in a way that balances protection and innovation.
+Nathalie Smuha explored the governance of AI in Europe, the U.S., and beyond, illustrating the global impact of regulatory measures.
+She shared key lessons learned, highlighting both positive and negative aspects, and discussed the regulatory challenges that must be overcome when drafting AI policies in a way that balances protection and innovation.

 11:30 AM EDT (5:30 PM EDT): Hybrid panel discussion.

-• The panel features Frank Pasquale, Benedetta Brevini, and Nathalie Smuha in interaction with the online and physical attendees.
-The panel is moderated by Bieke Zaman.
+• The panel featured Frank Pasquale, Benedetta Brevini, and Nathalie Smuha in interaction with the online and physical attendees.
+The panel was moderated by Bieke Zaman.

 Session 2: Networking Lunch